 - There are a number of payday loan alternatives, should you need to borrow a larger loan amount or pay back the loan over a longer period.
 These include instalment loans, guarantor loans and secured loans

 - New payday loan lenders don’t always offer the cheapest rates.
 It may be a better idea to use comparison sites and broker services to compare interest rates

 Payday Loan Alternative

-After considering your options, you may actually decide that a payday loan isn’t the best option for you, and look for a payday loan alternative.
-If you need a larger loan, for instance, or to spread the repayments over a longer period of time, the below lending options may be better suited to your needs:
+After considering your options, you may actually decide that a payday loan isn’t the best option for you.
+You may then look for a payday loan alternative.
+If you need a larger loan, for instance, or wish to spread the repayments over a longer period of time, the below lending options may be better suited to your needs:

 - Instalment Loans: With an instalment loan, you can borrow a larger amount, and then make repayments over several months or years.

-- Guarantor Loans: A guarantor loan is essentially the same as an instalment loan, except that they often offer lower interest rates if you have a guarantor with good credit.
+- Guarantor Loans: A guarantor loan is essentially the same as an instalment loan.
+The main difference is that they often offer lower interest rates if you have a guarantor with good credit.
 Your guarantor agrees to make the repayments if you can no longer do so.

-Secured Loans: Secured loans also have lower interest rates, as the borrower puts up collateral against the value of the loan.
+- Secured Loans: Secured loans also have lower interest rates, as the borrower puts up collateral against the value of the loan.
 These loans are often called homeowner loans, as your home is generally the collateral used.
-You have to be careful with secured loans, as if you can’t keep up with the payments, there is a risk of your home or property being repossessed.
+You have to be careful with secured loans though.
+If you can’t keep up with the payments, there is a risk of your home or property being repossessed.

 Brand New Payday Loan Lenders

 It can often be tempting to look for new payday lenders, in the hope that they’ll be more innovative, and be able to offer lower interest rates.
 Unfortunately this is not always the case.
 A lot of the more well known lenders, like Amigo Loans and Lending Stream, can often offer better rates.